A note to all parents….

 Performance Classes –

 At San-Marie we have two performance groups.
 Performance Dance, for students of all abilities who love to dance.
-These are classes where students can enjoy meeting new friends, learning new routines and performing in our annual show.
+These are classes where students can enjoy meeting new friends, learn new routines and performing in our annual show.

 Examination Classes –

 Exam classes can suit a number of different children, from wanting to improve their dance skills through grades or because they find a structured approach to learning more suitable than a performance class.
 Exam classes teach the basics of steps that evolve and increase in difficulty as your child progresses through the grades.

 It has always been my advice, that no matter what the age of a student that they start in the lower grades.
 By doing so students learn the basic steps, how to stand, what each step is called and how it is formed.
 Older students who start dance later in their life will still find this grounding enormously helpful and it will bed their later understanding and improve their technical ability.